Russell Shiells, contemporary artist, Melbourne.

-New paintings by Melbourne contemporary artist
+New paintings by Russell Shiells

 The subjects of my new paintings can be confronting.
 They include the poor, the disadvantaged, refugees and asylum seekers, dispossession, emigration and immigration, the Scottish clearances, the tragedy of child abuse, and the devastating outcomes of colonisation in our country.
 These subjects can move people strongly, provoking discussion and further exploration.